 Create a Brow Plan

 Make a follow-up plan.
-Healy suggests scheduling monthly appointments with your brow artist and only plucking the most obvious of strays—aka the ones that are in the dead center between your brow and lid.
+Healy suggests scheduling monthly appointments with your brow artist and only plucking the most obvious of strays—aka the ones that are in the dead center between your brow and eyelid.

 "While a powder can help light brows achieve more depth, pencils are preferable for specifically fixing unevenness," Healy explains.
 "Pencils allow you to work on perimeter lines and are good for patching up a hole, gap, or scar."
-He recommends searching for a pencil (like his pro Stylo above!) that has a triangular wedge-shaped edge to gradually and naturally build up the intensity of brows.
+He recommends searching for a pencil that has a triangular wedge-shaped edge to gradually and naturally build up the intensity of brows.
 He suggests using the narrow edge for outlining, the broad side for filling, and a pointed tip for more detailed work.

-Strengthen Your Brow Game
+Strengthen Your Brow Game With Serums

 "Brows are constantly growing, resting, and shedding," Healy reminds us.
 "They are not one static thing that stays the same, but rather more similar to a revolving door of hair.
 That's how and why effective serums can help in the growth phase."
 He suggests seeking out products that are rich in peptides and avoiding those with hormones.

 Additionally, Healy explains serums can be beneficial when fixing uneven eyebrows, as they can strengthen existing hair, aid in follicular repair, and improve the health of surrounding skin for thicker growth.
 "They can also increase hair's elasticity, enhance circulation, and improve the hair's ability to retain moisture, which leads to brows with more volume, suppleness, and sheen," he says.
-"Most serums are applied day and night for six weeks and nightly thereafter with initial results seen in as little as two to three weeks.
+"Most serums are applied day and night for six weeks and nightly thereafter, with initial results seen in as little as two to three weeks.
 Fuller results come around the six-to-eight-week mark.
 However, many report brows continuing to fill in well after."

 According to Healy, try applying your serum every morning on a clean, washed, towel-dried face, and allow at least five to 10 minutes before layering any other brow products or makeup on top.
 Then, in the evening, apply your serum again just before hitting the sheets.